compomics/ols-dialog/trunk/README.txt

-   Double click the jar file (or from command line 'java -jar ols-dialog-3.1.1') to start a simple example showing how the OLS Dialog can be used.
+   Double click the jar file (or from command line 'java -jar ols-dialog-X.Y.Z') to start a simple example showing how the OLS Dialog can be used.
 For more details see: http://ols-dialog.googlecode.com